Slide-out Cardboars Drawers

 These “temporary” veggie boxes had been serving faithfully for more than two years.

-It`s unbelievable because they`re just corrugated cardboard boxes wrapped in natural grasscloth wallpapers.
-Why grasscloth wallpapers?
-Because, you might have guessed – leftover 😀 My parents have a whole wall “wrapped” in these wallpapers.
+It`s unbelievable because they`re just corrugated cardboard boxes, namely simple boxes, wrapped in natural grasscloth wallpaper.
+Why grasscloth wallpaper?
+Because, you might have guessed – leftover 😀 My parents have a whole wall “wrapped” in this wallpaper.
 It looks fabulous!
 But there are two problems.
-First: there is no disjunction for different vegetables, we put them there in cellophane bags and they spoil fast although I leave the bags open.
+First, there is no disjunction for different vegetables, we put them there in cellophane bags and they spoil fast although I leave the bags open.
 Second: these boxes don`t have drawer slides and we have to hold them when putting in or getting out the vegetables.

 All we need for the project